EJ DiMera: 2006–2014

 EJ Wells first appears as Sami Brady’s handsome new neighbor across the hall.
 The growing chemistry between him and Samantha stopped abruptly as EJ was soon revealed to be the mysterious figure attacking Sami's family and his connection to Stefano was also discovered.
 In December 2006, EJ held Sami at gunpoint and forced her to help him through the police roadblocks set up by Salem PD to keep him from leaving the country after he shot John Black.
 After Sami got him through the roadblocks, EJ told her to leave the car.
 Sami refused and said that since she had helped him, he must have helped her save Lucas Horton's life.
 EJ agrees to help her only if she has sex with him in exchange for saving Lucas; EJ then rapes Sami.
 Afterward, he helped Sami get a beam off, leaving them to die in the snow with no way out.
 EJ brainwashed Steve Johnson and forced him to kidnap a comatose John Black and transplant one of his kidneys into a dying Stefano.
 When Sami learned she was pregnant, Celeste Perrault revealed that EJ was the child's father but warned him that Stefano would disapprove.
 His brother, Tony DiMera, convinced him to kidnap Sami and harvest the stem cells from the unborn child to save Stefano's life.
 EJ changed his mind and helped Sami escape at the last minute.
 Sami later learned she was carrying twins, and Stefano ordered them to marry so they could end the feud between the Brady and DiMera families once and for all.
 Sami welcomed her twins in October 2007.
 It turned out that Lucas fathered the little girl, Allie, and EJ fathered the little boy, Johnny.
 After John was killed in a hit-and-run accident, Sami married EJ in November 2007, blackmailed by Stefano and EJ and against her will, but he was shot at the altar by Lucas (it was later that we found that Will, Lucas' son, was the one that shot EJ.)
 EJ promised to change and become an excellent example for the twins.
 At the same time, Lucas was arrested for EJ's shooting.
 Later, Sami's mother, Marlena Evans, gave him a chance to redeem himself by bringing down his father.
 EJ knew that a brainwashed John Black was in the basement of the DiMera mansion and decided to reunite him with his family in January 2008.
 EJ and Sami moved into a safe house to stay safe from Stefano, where they bonded over raising the twins.
 They planned to have the marriage annulled, but the death of Sami's grandpa, Shawn, forced them to put it off.
 When they finally got another chance, EJ put it off by pretending that his visa had expired, and Sami agreed to prolong the marriage until he could deal with immigration.
 EJ began representing Nicole Walker during her divorce from Victor Kiriakis.
-Meanwhile, EJ and Sami made love for the first time in May 2008, just in time for Lucas to be released from prison and catch them in bed.
+Meanwhile, EJ and Sami had sex for the first time in May 2008, just in time for Lucas to be released from prison and catch them in bed.
 Sami discovered EJ's ploy to stay married to her by bribing the immigration agent, and their annulment was finalized soon after.